-The ongoing COVID-19 pandemic has resulted in many state, local and foreign governments implementing various quarantines, executive orders, shelter-in-place orders and similar government orders and restrictions in order to control the spread of the disease, which changing restrictions have resulted in periods of business closures, work stoppages, slowdowns and delays, work-from-home policies, travel restrictions and cancellation of events.
-We implemented a work-from-home policy for all employees, which is no longer in place, we now have a hybrid model, and we may take further actions that alter our operations as may be required by federal, state or local authorities, or which we determine are in the best interests of our employees.
-While the situation continues to evolve and certain locations have reduced some of the restrictions initially adopted in response to the pandemic, new restrictions could be implemented, or prior restrictions reinstated in order to address any resurgences in cases of COVID-19, including those related to newer strains such as the Delta and Omicron variants.
+The COVID-19 pandemic resulted in many state, local and foreign governments implementing various quarantines, executive orders, shelter-in-place orders and similar government orders and restrictions in order to control the spread of the disease, which changing restrictions have resulted in periods of business closures, work stoppages, slowdowns and delays, work-from-home policies, travel restrictions and cancellation of events.
 These actions, and the uncertainty about the ever evolving landscape, could negatively impact productivity and disrupt our business and operations.